 Think outside of the khakis-and-white-linen-shirts-on-the-beach box.
 As Amy & Jordan say, “You never walk down the street in matching black t-shirts and jeans, so why start now?!
 Just make sure the color tones compliment each other, and you’ve got yourself the perfect ‘match!’”

 3.)
 Find a balance between bold pops/patterns and solids/neutrals.

 Style & Select recommends having “at least one solid for every print/pattern.”
 For example, if one member of your family/couple wears a dress with a floral pattern, the other could wear a solid shirt that picks up on one of the colors in the dress pattern.
 If you feel intimidated by patterns/prints, try incorporating different textures instead, like fringe, velvet, crochet, etc.

-Also – make sure to avoid large logos.
-Unless you’re sponsored and we’re both being paid for the exposure, large logos or graphic tees can be distracting.
+Always make sure to avoid large logos on shirts and hats.
+Unless you’re sponsored and we’re both being paid for the exposure, large logos or graphic tees can be distracting!

 Not only are they comfortable (see #1), but with flowy dresses we can create gorgeous movement in the images.
 On engagement shoots, we can have your partner twirl you for movement.
 On family sessions, daughters can twirl and show off their dress – and it usually gets good giggles too 🙂

 But – be careful!
 Opt for a wrap dress over a potato-sack-shift-dress.
 We still want structure, but a flowy bottom to the dress.
 Style & Select explains it well – “Many think that blouses or dress that have no definition will help ‘hide’ what you want hidden, but it actually does the exact opposite.
 Women should wear something that gives shape to the body.”